About the Fishery

 Rods, reels, lines, flies are discussed separately below.
 Generally the Tongariro is the most forgiving of rivers.
 All manner of fly fishing equipment has been used and all can be successful.
 Some anglers naturally prefer to bring lots of equipment and that is fine but you can get away with just the most simple basic gear.
 A fishing vest holding all the usual paraphernalia is normal as a good check to make sure you have not forgotten anything.

 Polaroid sunglasses are essential.
 Wading poles will help if you are not used to deep wading but not essential providing you are firm on your feet.
 Deep wading is not necessary but practiced by many imagining they have an advantage over others.
 Landing nets are carried by a minority of anglers.
 Beaching the trout before release is normal.
-At the moment the fishery management are encouraging anglers to kill more trout rather than the American disease of 'catch & release' as there are too many in the system.
+At the moment the fishery management are encouraging anglers to kill more trout rather than 'catch & release' as there are too many in the system.

 Always an interesting choice as everyone has their favourites, but a 6 or 7 wt. x 9 feet 6 inches would appear to be the most popular.
 No need for the most expensive rod in the tackle store as long as it can cast it will do the job.
 Anglers can carry two rods for different rigs - i.e. one wet line, one floating line; one nymph rig, one dry & dropper rig.